Kochava/docker-twemproxy/README.md

 * `TWEMPROXY_REDIS`: Whether or not the pools speaks as Redis.
 Default false.
 * `TWEMPROXY_REDIS_DB`: The redis db number.
 There is no default and is only used when `TWEMPROXY_REDIS` is set to true.
 * `TWEMPROXY_REDIS_AUTH`: Authenticate to the Redis server on connect.
 There is no default and is only used when `TWEMPROXY_REDIS` is set to true.
+* `TWEMPROXY_SERVERS`: A comma seperated list of server:port:priority entries to use in the `servers` block of the nutcracker configuration.